OmarMiniesy/Notes/Defensive Security/Network Security & Traffic Analysis/IDS & IPS.md

 #### 2. Anomaly Detection

-Have an idea and a model that can describe and recognize normal activity.
+Have a baseline of normal behavior of the network.
-- Any packet activity that goes away from this standard is flagged.
+- Any packet activity that deviates away from this standard is flagged.
 - In other terms, a **whitelist** is maintained that describes allowed activity.
 ###### Advantages
 - Can detect new variants of attacks.